nickkelley42/nkdotdev/index.markdown

 layout: home
 ---

-I am a web software developer.
+I am a software developer, with experience in frontend and backend development.
-My specialty is frontend development, but I have knowledge of the full web stack, and am interested in moving toward backend development and DevOps/SRE.